Road to Callow

 Reading time: 10 min.

 Valla stood alone amidst the windswept Eredal Plains, the unyielding winds tugging at her hair as she stared at the newly-dug grave where her mentor lay.
-The empty hole in the earth seemed to mock her, taunting her with the knowledge that her beloved master would never rise from it again.
+The now filled hole in the earth seemed to mock her, taunting her with the knowledge that her beloved master would never rise from it again.

 As the sky, as silken as the finest cloth, cast its light upon her, and the gentle winds whispered their mournful song, Valla remained frozen, her eyes refusing to abandon the grave.
 For years, they had stood as master and student, and the thought of carrying on without him seemed impossible.